-Norfolk County recruiting for Volunteer Firefighters is open.
+Norfolk County recruiting for Volunteer Firefighters is now closed for 2018.
 More information is provided on the page “Becoming a Volunteer Firefighter”.
 Recruiting takes place once a year beginning in June.

 Norfolk County does have a Burn Permit and By-Law that regulates the setting of fires in Norfolk County.

 Norfolk County Fire Department has received Superior Tanker Shuttle Service Accreditation for 9 Fire Districts located in Waterford, Teeterville, Delhi, Courtland, Langton, Fairground, Port Rowan, St. Williams and Vittoria.
 For more information follow this link to norfolkcountyfire.ca

 Station #1 – Culver Street in Simcoe Station #2 – Nelson Street in Port Dover Station #3 – Main Street in Waterford Station #4 – Teeter Street in Teeterville Station #5 – Argyle Avenue in Delhi Station #6 – Main Street in Courtland Station #7 – Queen Street-Hwy 59 in Langton Station #8 – County Road 28 in Fairground Station #9 – Erie Street in Port Rowan Station #10 – County Road 16 in St. Williams Station #11 – Brock Street in Vittoria